-• FDS for RS2 & RS3 @ 50 gRMS setpoint with Damage Sum.

-- Both F1 and F2 fixtures shown for RS2 & RS3 - Damage Sum the sum of all points on the FDS -- broadband or selected bandwidths. - The "volume integral" described above and is a global indicator of the total damage - Tool for comparison with other RS machines,

-ED shakers, EUEs and test specifications.
+- FDS for RS2 & RS3 @ 50 gRMS setpoint with Damage Sum. - Both F1 and F2 fixtures shown for RS2 & RS3 Machines - Damage Sum is the sum of all 1/24th octave points on the FDS -- broadband or selected bandwidths. - The "volume integral" described above and is a global indicator of the total damage - Tool for comparison with other RS machines, ED shakers, EUEs and test specifications. - Or, envelop multiple FDS to get "maxi-